 3 Under the Alteration of Statutory Designations Order (No. 3) 2001, a reference in a written law to Agriculture Western Australia is, unless the contrary is intended, to be read and construed as a reference to the Department of Agriculture.

-4 On the date as at which this compilation was prepared, the Beekeepers Amendment Regulations 2008 r.
-3 and 4 had not come into operation.
-They read as follows:

-“

-3. The regulations amended

-The amendments in these regulations are to the Beekeepers Regulations 1963.

-4. Third Schedule amended

-The Third Schedule is amended as follows:

-(a) in item 1 by deleting “$30.50” and inserting instead —

-“ $31.50 ”;

-(b) in item 2 by deleting “$18.30” and inserting instead —

-“ $18.90 ”.

-”.